cakephp/authentication/docs/en/index.rst

         return $service;
     }

-The above configures how to redirect users when they are not authenticated, then we attach the session and form :doc:`/authenticators` which define the mechanisms that our application will use to authenticate users.
-We include ``Session`` and ``Form``.
-The ``Session`` authenticator enables us to identify users based on data in the session, while the ``Form`` authenticator enables us to handle a login form at the ``loginUrl``.
-Then we attach an :doc:`identifier
+First, we configure what to do with users when they are not authenticated.
+Next, we attache the ``Session`` and ``Form`` :doc:`/authenticators` which define the mechanisms that our application will use to authenticate users. ``Session`` enables us to identify users based on data in the session while ``Form`` enables us to handle a login form at the ``loginUrl``.
+Finally we attach an :doc:`identifier
 </identifiers>` to convert the credentials users will give us into an
 :doc:`identity </identity-object>` which represents our logged in user.